Charter School Growth Fund

-The Charter School Growth Fund (CSGF) is a Broomfield, Colorado-based nonprofit philanthropic venture capital fund that identifies the country's best public charter schools, funds their expansion, and helps to increase their impact.
-CSGF is driven by a conviction that all children deserve great public schools in their communities.
+The Charter School Growth Fund (CSGF) is a Broomfield, Colorado-based nonprofit philanthropic venture capital fund.

 Funding

 In 2011, CSGF received a $1.25 million grant from the Bill and Melinda Gates Foundation.
 Between 2001 and 2010, CSGF has received annual grants from the Bradley Foundation which totalled $16.5 million.
 The foundation increased their support to $3 million in 2012.
 CSGF also received $101.6 million from the Walton Family Foundation.

 Investments

 Dreambox Learning was acquired by CSGF in 2010.
 Dreambox was heavily funded through venture capital contributed by Reed Hastings, John Doerr, Deborah Quazzo (founder and managing partner at GSV Advisors), and GSV Capital.

+CSGF invested heavily in the growth of IDEA Public Schools in Texas despite their inadequate internal accounting controls, improper financial oversight, unethical leadership decisions including documented self-dealing, and the misappropriation of public and private funds that were earmarked for student needs.